top of page

 • “What would make it feel easier to take the first step?”

-You can also ask the kind of question that therapists might use:
+You can also ask questions that therapists might use:

-Ambivalence needs patience, and practical problem solving with someone who has the ability to think and see the big picture more clearly.
-Do these conversations when they aren't too tired or overwhelmed already and ensure they don't tip into being experienced as pressurising - remembering you can pause for a tea break before continuing - a breather when discussing hard topics can be very helpful.
+Ambivalence needs patience and practical problem-solving with someone who can see the big picture more clearly.
+Have these conversations when they aren't too tired or overwhelmed already.
+Ensure they don't feel pressured; remember, you can pause for a tea break before continuing.
+A breather can be very helpful when discussing hard topics.

 • “Can you help me find someone?”